(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 You may even get an income tax deduction (depending on where you live) on some of your contributions.

 Coverdell Education Savings Accounts (ESA) and Uniform Transfer to Minors Accounts (UTMA) are other options that might make sense for your family.

-Your child can also consider saving money by going to a community college or taking college credits in high school to finish a degree program early.
 Part-time jobs also help students pay for college expenses.
-Living at home and attending a local college is also an option for some students.
+Living at home and attending a community college is also an option for some students.

-Financial Fear #9 – I’ll have to declare bankruptcy
+Financial Fear #9 – Having to declare bankruptcy